The-Good-Penguin/tgp-krill-kounter/README.md

 3. KrillKounter can be configured by editing `Enviroment` values within `/lib/systemd/system/KrillKounter.service`;

 ```
+KK_CONFIG_PATH - Path to the JSON file to be used for configuring the daemon in JSON instead of configuring via the variables below

 KK_STATS_PATH - Path to the JSON file to be used for logging of block device stats and info.

 KK_DEVICE_PATH - Path to the target block device to be monitored by KrillKounter [e.g. /dev/sda]